keivanipchihagh/multi-stage-two-tower-recommender/README.md

 This will ensure your environment is prepared with all required packages, ready to run the project.

 ### Usage
-...
-Once the environment is set up, you can start using the recommender system for tasks like training, evaluation, or inference.
-- **Training the Model:**
-- **Evaluating the Model:**
-- **Inference:**
+Run the [test.py](test.py) for a quick start.

 ## Dataset
 Different versions of the [MovieLens](https://grouplens.org/datasets/movielens/) dataset are used for both training and evaluation purposes.
-Due to significant data redundancy in the original datasets, I created the notebook [_dataset_maker.ipynb](_dataset_maker.ipynb) to generate separate files for movies, users, and ratings, effectively eliminating duplication and reducing the overal size of each datasets along side feature engineering and feature selection for the task.
+Due to significant data redundancy in the original datasets, I created the script [dataset.py](scripts/dataset.py) to generate separate files for movies, users, and ratings, effectively eliminating duplication and reducing the overal size of each datasets along side feature engineering and feature selection for the task.
+This is most similar to the data at hand in a production environment.

 ### Feature Selection
 - Retained all features from the original dataset, except for `raw_user_age`, which is only available in the `100k` version of the dataset.